 Fact vs. Fiction

-While you may not have heard about the scientific studies being done on fertility and COVID-19, you no doubt have heard someone talking about COVID-19 vaccines causing infertility, impotence or some other negative sexual side effect.
+While you may not have heard about the scientific studies being done on how COVID-19 affects fertility, you no doubt have heard someone talking about COVID-19 vaccines causing infertility, impotence or some other negative sexual side effect.
 Let me be very clear – COVID-19 vaccines do NOT cause infertility.
 Whether you heard it from Nicki Minaj or your Uncle Steve, it’s just not true.

 A study by the National Institutes of Health (NIH) followed more than 2,000 couples to find out if vaccination in the male, female or both affected the chances of conceiving a child.
 They found that there was no difference in the vaccinated couples as opposed to the unvaccinated couples.
 What they did find was a slightly lower chance of conception in couples where the man had a COVID-19 infection within 60 days before the female’s menstrual cycle.